timothymcmackin/kite-site/kite_data/_dual/dreamon.md

 ---

 Was really impressed by this kite when I flew it in a demo.
-Eventually bought one for Lyndsey and Eric so they've have a good dual and to support Flying Smiles during the pandemic.
+Eventually bought one for Lyndsey and Eric so they'd have a good dualie and to support Flying Smiles during the pandemic.